-Blaenau Gwent County Borough Council Draft Statement of Accounts 2020/2021
+Blaenau Gwent County Borough Council Statement of Accounts 2020/2021

 Education Portfolio To provide for costs falling within the Education Portfolio, including: Funding of school based staff redundancies in 2021/2022 financial year.
-Environment Portfolio To provide for a variety of specific costs falling to the Environment Portfolio including: maintaining a stable transport oncost rate; future planned repairs and maintenance of Aneurin Leisure Trust buildings; crematorium infrastructure works; decommissioning of the Civic Centre; highways network clearance work in adverse winter weather; and Corporate Landlord Re:Fit project loan repayments.
-Financial Planning / Resilience To improve the financial resilience of the Authority and support medium term financial planning, specifically for the later years of the MTFS.
-Future Interest Rate To provide protection against cost pressures arising from forecast rises in interest rates on the replacement of maturing debt and new borrowings to fund capital expenditure.
-Grounds Maintenance - Housing To contribute to the maintenance of adopted road features over a 60 year period in areas covered by the transfer of housing stock and land to Tai Calon.
-ICT To meet the anticipated increase in capacity required for ICT in relation to staffing resources, licenses, equipment and training required to future-proof the service.
-Individual Schools Budget (ISB) To fund cost pressures relating to school expenditure including insurance and school reorganisation.
-Insurance Liabilities To protect against liabilities incurred but not settled.
+Local/Stra Developn Members Environment Portfolio To provide for a variety of specific costs falling to the Environment Portfolio including: maintaining a stable transport oncost rate; future planned repairs and maintenance of Aneurin Leisure Trust buildings; crematorium infrastructure Prudentia works; decommissioning of the Civic Centre; highways network clearance work in adverse winter weather; and Corporate Landlord Re:Fit project loan repayments.
+Revenue Contribut Financial Planning / Resilience To improve the financial resilience of the Authority and support medium term financial planning, specifically for the later years of the MTFS.
+Social Sei Future Interest Rate To provide protection against cost pressures arising from forecast rises in interest rates on the replacement of maturing debt and new borrowings to fund capital expenditure.
+Specialist Advice (A Trust Rev ICT To meet the anticipated increase in capacity required for ICT in relation to staffing resources, licenses, equipment and training required to future-proof the service.
+Strategic Individual Schools Budget (ISB) To fund cost pressures relating to school expenditure including insurance and school reorganisation.
+Superann Insurance Liabilities To protect against liabilities incurred but not settled.
 Such liabilities include insurance claims where an excess remains to be borne by the Authority and claims where no insurance cover exists.
-Land & Property Charges (Social Services) To mitigate the impact of establishing Land & Property charge debtors for adult residential care, the actual income for which will not be received until indeterminate points in the future.
-Leisure Termination Costs To provide financial support for early termination costs to Aneurin Leisure Trust (ALT) to allow the trust to downsize and deliver efficiency savings.
-LMS Balances The aggregate amount of balances held by individual schools.
+Tai Calon Maintena Sums) Land & Property Charges (Social Services) To mitigate the impact of establishing Land & Property charge debtors for adult residential care, the actual income for which will not be received until Technolo indeterminate points in the future.
+Study Leisure Termination Costs To provide financial support for early termination costs to Aneurin Leisure Trust (ALT) to allow the trust to downsize and deliver efficiency savings.
+Waste Se LMS Balances The aggregate amount of balances held by individual schools.